 Wind Advisory in Effect For Portions of Big Island

-The advisory says winds this strong can knock down tree branches, blow away tents and unsecured objects and make it difficult to drive, especially for high profile vehicles,” the National Weather Service message said.
+“Winds this strong can tear off shingles, knock down tree branches, blow away tents and awnings and make it difficult to steer, especially for drivers of high profile vehicles,” the National Weather Service message said.
 “Watch out for falling tree branches when walking or driving.
 Make

 sure tents and awnings are secure or take them down.
 Be prepared for power outages.”